jestenough/code-challenges/collections/learngo/04-statements-expressions-comments/questions/01-statements/README.md

 ## Which one is the correct description for an operator?
 1. An operator instructs Go to do something
 2. An operator can change the execution flow
-3. An operator can combine expressions
+3. An operator can combine expressions *CORRECT*

 > **1:** It can't.
 Only a statement can do that.
 >